apkiys/SET09803-DevOps-Global-Online/labs/lab06/README.md

 Modify the dialogue to match.
 That is:

 - Use the JUnit template on the left.
-- Select `seMethods` as the classpath of module.
+- Select `devopsethods` as the classpath of module.
 - Use `MyTest` as the Class.

 **Click OK** and IntelliJ is now ready to run the tests.